 At the Company's 2020 Annual General Meeting, KPMG AB was appointed as the auditing company for the period extending until the end of the Annual General Meeting in 2024.
-Auditing work refers to the scrutiny of the Annual Report and bookkeeping and administration by the Board of Directors and the President and CEO, other tasks that are the responsibility of Kommuninvest i Sverige AB's auditors, and other advice or assistance brought about by observations from such audits and/or performance of other tasks.
+Auditing work refers to the scrutiny of the annual accounts, bookkeeping and administration by the Board of Directors and President, other tasks that are the responsibility of Kommuninvest i Sverige AB's auditors, and other advice or assistance brought about by observations from such audits and/or performance of other tasks.
 The term Other audit services refers to quality assessment services, such as reviews resulting in reports or attestations intended for recipients including others that the client.
 Other services refers to those not included in any of the above.

-Emoluments and expenses for the auditors, KPMG AB 2022 2021
+Emoluments and expenses for the auditors, TSEK, KPMG AB 2022 2021

-Auditing engagement 1,792 1,869
+Auditing engagement 1,864 2,126

-Other audit services 708 608
+Other audit services 708 905

+Tax advice - -

-Other Services - -
+Other Services - 63